Lithuanian cuisine: History of Lithuanian cuisine

 In the sale contract made in 1623 by Elisabeth Sophie von Brandenburg, wife of Jonušas Radvila and Jonušas Kiška, she sold a garden in Vilnius.
 The text of the treaty has very detailed mentionings of the garden plants such as grafted apple trees, pears, plums (prunus domestica), cherries, wild cherries, vitis, hawthorns, dog roses.
 A garden for Italian vegetables (as they called back then) is also very detailed.
 That is potatoes, artichokes, asparagus, lamb's lettuce, rucola, garden cress, spinach, melons, beets, rushes, French parsley, Italian onions, lettuce, chicory.
 And spices and decorative shrubs: anise, peppermints, estragon, dill, true indigo and junipers.
 Wooden orangerie is also mentioned which was used to grow fig-trees and common walnuts.
-In XVI rulers and nobleman of Lithuania consumed grapes, oranges, melons, raspberries, strawberries, cherries, and plums, imported ginger, cinnamon, almonds and pepper.
+In the 17th century, the rulers and nobleman of Lithuania consumed grapes, oranges, melons, raspberries, strawberries, cherries, and plums; imported ginger, cinnamon, almonds and pepper.

 The growing of potatoes in Lithuania is known from the 17th century, but it became more widespread only in the 18th century.

 Archeological finds at the place of the Palace of the Grand Dukes of Lithuania revealed a lot of information about the food eaten, cutlery and serving of the rulers of Lithuania.

 First explorer of the Lithuanian flora, botanist Jurgis Pabrėža described spicery growing in Lithuania.

 In 18th-century and 19th-century recipes à la Lithuanienne appeared in the French culinary books.
 The romantic image of Lithuania was associated with lush forests and game – no wonder the recipes à la Lithuanienne were mostly dishes prepared from moose, bear, or grey partridge.
 La Cuisine classique by Urbain Dubois and Émile Bernard, published in 1856 contained Lithuanian recipes of goose soup and sauce.
 A culinary book by Alphonse Petit La gastronomie en Russie, published in 1900 included eight Lithuanian recipes.

 In the twentieth century in interwar Lithuania, many girls attended Amatų mokykla (The Trade School), where young women were trained to prepare various types of dishes and learned various recipes, proper table manners, economy and running the household.
 These schools led to spreading of similar recipes throughout the country.

 During the past years, restaurants in Lithuania emerged which specialize in historic Lithuanian cuisine, culinary heritage and its interpretations.